-I. 2018 Tax Rate Impact on Property Classes
+I. 2019 Tax Rate Impact on Property Classes

 As indicated above, the four main factors that impact the annual taxes on an individual property are: annual assessment impacts; Education tax rates, municipal levy requirement and tax policy decisions.
-During the review and approval of the 2018 Tax Supported Operating Budget, the impacts of reassessment, changes in draft Education rates and the levy requirements for 2018 were factored into the estimated tax impacts on the average assessed properties in the major tax classes which were presented to Council at that time.
-As previously noted, the draft Education rates were approved with only one minor change that had no impact on the calculated overall tax impacts during the approval of the Tax Supported Operating Budget.
+During the review and approval of the 2019 Tax Supported Operating Budget, the impacts of reassessment, changes in estimated Education rates and the levy requirements for 2019 were factored into the estimated tax impacts on the average assessed properties in the major tax classes which were presented to Council at that time.